 Service I: Communication and Information Services This service involves maintenance of operational capacities to facilitate current information flows and storage within the APEC Secretariat.
 Service Description Collective Performance Indicators A. Maintaining an IT system to meet word processing, communication, database, website support, and other IT requirements.
-Primary Responsibility : Director (Information Systems) with support from IT Committee and IT Staff.
-Systems meet needs of APEC Secretariat and external users in a cost efficient way.
-B. Maintaining a library of historical and current APEC-related material for reference or research by APEC Secretariat staff.
-Primary Responsibility : Information Manager.
+Primary Responsibility: Director (Information Systems) with support from IT Committee and IT Staff.
+Systems meet needs of APEC Secretariat and external users in a cost efficient way. В. Maintaining a library of historical and current APEC-related material for reference or research by APEC Secretariat staff.
+Primary Responsibility: Information Manager.
 C. Maintaining a record management (storage and retrieval) system for APEC Secretariat working documents and correspondence.
-Primary Responsibility : Director (Administration) with support from all Directors (Program) and Support Staff.
+Primary Responsibility: Director (Administration) with support from all Directors (Program) and Support Staff.

-Service Description Collective Performance Indicators A. Preparation of an annual budget estimate for consideration by BMC and subsequent outturn reporting on it.
-Primary Responsibility : Director (Finance) with support from Finance Staff.
-BMC satisfied with Secretariat performance B. Cost effective and prudential management of expenditure in accordance with the Administrative Budget approved by the BMC.
-Primary Responsibility : Director (Finance) with support from Finance Staff.
+This s ervice involves the development and prudential management of the Secretariat's operating but Service Description lget.
+Collective Performance Indicators A. Preparation of an annual budget estimate for consideration by BMC and subsequent outturn reporting on it.
+Primary Responsibility: Director (Finance) with support from Finance Staff.
+BMC satisfied with Secretariat performance. В. Cost effective and prudential management of expenditure in accordance with the Administrative Budget approved by the BMC.
+Primary Responsibility: Director (Finance) with support from Finance Staff.
 C. Implement other pro-active cost-saving measures in line with the basic direction of management for 2005 and as recommended by the Ad hoc Group on APEC Secretariat Reform (SRG) Primary Responsibility : Executive Director and Deputy Executive Director with support from the entire Secretariat.